Garrett Cooper Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 4.93 team ERA ranks 26th across all league pitching staffs.
+- The Rockies have a 4.91 team ERA that ranks 26th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 58 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Rockies pitchers combine to rank 21st in baseball in home runs allowed (60 total, 1.2 per game).

-- Gomber gets the start for the Rockies, his 10th of the season.
-He is 3-4 with a 6.70 ERA and 29 strikeouts in 44 1/3 innings pitched.
+- Kauffmann (0-1) gets the starting nod for the Rockies, his second this season.

-- His last time out came on Wednesday against the Cincinnati Reds, when the left-hander went 4 1/3 innings, surrendering five earned runs while giving up eight hits.
+- His most recent time out was on Saturday against the Texas Rangers, when the right-hander went 4 1/3 innings, surrendering four earned runs while giving up seven hits.

-- In nine games this season, the 29-year-old has amassed a 6.70 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.